To: Victims of Abuse is dedicated to those who have experienced abuse.

 Build meaningful relationships!
 Spend time with people who are genuine and kind!
 Work hard for your future!
 Strive to be a better person, to gain the knowledge and resources to empower yourself.
 Earn respect—not through revenge, bitterness, or sarcasm—but through creating a bright, healthy path for yourself.

 What are some of the things that you could learn, or improve on?
 Set healthy, positive goals, be patient, work hard, and persevere.
-After years and years of time, you would be glad that you chose this path and that you would feel proud of yourself!
+After years and years of time, you would feel content with the path you have chosen and that you would feel proud of yourself!
 This is what “winning the battle” means—healing, succeeding, building the happiness and success that you deserve!

 Power comes from your own heart.
 Learn to manage and handle suffering with wisdom, strength, and kindness.
 You will become a stronger and more resilient person, a soul that could endure hardships, and be more free to savour the joys of life.